Scaling

 When you hit a ceiling

-Section titled “When you hit a ceiling”If you’re running > 500 agents or > 100M events/day, file an issue.
+Section titled “When you hit a ceiling”If you are running 500+ agents or 100M+ events per day, file an issue.
 We want the feedback.